currawong-project/libcw/README.md

 - All elements of the framework are easily configurable based on extended JSON files.

 - Minimal dependencies.
 The only external dependencies are `libasound`, `libwebsockets` and `libfftw`.

+- A large collection of pre-built audio signal processing algorithms